 Saul Lia Rios designed these business cards for Municipal Ballet of Sucre (Ballet Municipal de Sucre), a dance school located in Sucre, Bolivia.

-“In conjunction with its upcoming 30th anniversary, it is the perfect time to establish a new identity that’s unique, modern and optimized in the national artistic environment.
-We also designed a series of illustrations inspired by the most iconic costumes, patterns, accessories and elements,” Saul said.
+“In conjunction with its upcoming 30th anniversary, it is the perfect time to establish a new identity that’s unique, modern and optimized in the national artistic environment,” Saul said.